 Few things that you should know about the task manager.

-Solution: 1 Restart or force shutdown.
+Solution 1: Restart or force shutdown.

-Normally, When Windows program doesn’t respond, then we use Task Manager.
-If you were also want to use the task manager for the same purpose.
+Normally, When the Windows program doesn’t respond, then we use Task Manager.
+If you also want to use the task manager for the same purpose.
 Then, here is an alternative method to do the same.

-Create Shortcut to Close all Unresponsive Program.
+Create a Shortcut to Close all Unresponsive Programs.

 2. Type this command line in the blank field.
 Don’t copy, else, you will not able to create the shortcut.

 taskkill /f /fi "status eq not responding"

 /f – Does tell the command to forcefully kill the task.